Alan-JPV/Alan-JPV/README.md

 - 👋 Hi, I’m @Alan-JPV
-- 👀 I’m interested in programming
+- 👀 I’m interested in video game development and cybersecurity
 - 🌱 I’m currently learning btech in computer science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me (dm me :)
+- 📫 How to reach me : linkedin.com/in/alan-joseph-p-v

 <!---
 Alan-JPV/Alan-JPV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.